Frequently Asked Questions

 To promote accessibility and inclusion in judging as well as align with evolving industry standards.

-To fulfill the transcript requirement, we will accept either prepared transcripts, a copy of the final version of the script, or, for video submissions, closed captions/subtitles on the entire video.
+We will accept either prepared transcripts, a copy of the final version of the script or, for video submissions, closed captions/subtitles on the entire video.

-What is the maximum duration allowed for social video entries?
+What is the maximum duration allowed for video entries?

-For social video entries in the “Online/Digital Journalism – Engagement” category, “Student Excellence in Online/Digital Journalism” category, “Excellence in Video Storytelling, Short-form or Social” category or “Student Excellence in Video Storytelling, Long-form, Short-form or Social” category, submissions from a series must not exceed 10 minutes total, though the total number of videos submitted can exceed three entries.
+For video entries, submissions from a series must not exceed 10 minutes total, though the total number of videos submitted cannot exceed three entries.
+Categories include:

 How many photos are allowed in photo stories?

-Each story should contain 5 – 12 images and is considered as 1 entry.
-Individual Photos from a Photo Story may not be used in another Photo Story.
+Each story should contain 5 – 12 images and is considered one entry.
+These images should not be used in other entries.
 All photographs must comply with the National Press Photographers Association Code of Ethics.

 What’s the maximum run time for video and audio segments?
 How many minutes should be submitted?